2015 GKAS Community Leadership Development Institute

 Grant Award: For this grant, up to ten travel grants will be given for selected participants.
 The ADA Foundation GKAS National Advisory Committee reserves the right to increase or decrease the number of awards given.

 Eligibility Organizations: State (constituent) and local (components) dental societies of the ADA and/or community based organizations providing oral health care for underserved children during GKAS will be considered.
 Applicants must reside within the U.S. 50 states.

-- Candidates demonstrating their commitment and ability to begin a new GKAS program or enhance an existing one will be considered.
+- Candidates must demonstrate their commitment and ability to begin a new GKAS program or enhance an existing one.

-- Candidate should have experience with managing/chairing an access to care event.
+- Candidates should have experience managing/chairing an access to care event.

-- These candidates should hold a position in their organization that will allow them to effectively implement lessons learned during the GKAS Institute.
+- Candidates should hold a position in their organization that will allow them to effectively implement lessons learned during the GKAS Institute.

-- Applicants do not necessarily have to be a licensed dentist or hygienist.
+- Applicants are not required to be a licensed dentist or hygienist.

-Applicant will be asked to serve as a GKAS Ambassador during the GKAS Institute.
+Those selected will be asked to serve as a GKAS Ambassador during the GKAS Institute.
 The GKAS Ambassador will work the duration of the Oct.
-22-25, 2014 event in a variety of capacities depending on his/her particular interest and program goals.
-Examples of duties of an ambassador span from being a clinic escort, working at the check-in/check-out process, sterilization area, photography, triage area, education area, entertainment area, and more.
-The St. Louis GKAS Clinic will allow for the needs of the participants while allowing them to experience first-hand the workings of the clinic.
-Due to Missouri licensing rules, not all participants present will necessarily be working as clinical practitioners.
+23-24, 2015 St. Louis GKAS event in a variety of capacities depending on his/her particular interest and program goals.
+Examples of the duties of an Ambassador range from being a clinic escort, working at the check-in/check-out process, sterilization area, photography, triage area, education area, entertainment area, and more.
+The St. Louis GKAS Clinic will address the needs of the participants while allowing them to experience first-hand the workings of the clinic.
+Due to Missouri licensing rules, not all participants present will be able to work as clinical practitioners.

-All applicants will be notified of the GKAS selection subcommittee’s decision the week of May 27, 2014.
+All applicants will be notified of the GKAS selection committee’s decision the week of June 1, 2015.
 Please contact the Give Kids A Smile Team at email@example.com if you have any questions regarding the GKAS Institute.
 Thank you!